AROS Research Operating System: Current status

-The project, begun in 1995, has over the years become an almost "feature complete" implementation of AmigaOS – which, as of May 2017, only lacks a few areas of functionality.
-This was achieved by the efforts of a small team of developers.
+The project, begun in 1995, has over the years become an almost "feature complete" implementation of AmigaOS – which, as of April 2026, has implemented 82% of amigaOS 3.1's components.
+This was achieved by the efforts of a currently 9 member team of developers.

+Among AROS' milestones include, the complete gnu toolchain and SDL2 having been ported and experimental smp and UEFI support having been added.

 It can be installed on most IBM PC compatibles, and features native graphics drivers for video cards such as the GeForce range made by Nvidia.
 As of May 2007 USB keyboards and mice are also supported.
 AROS has been ported to the Sam440ep PowerPC board and a first test version for the Efika was released in 2009.

 While the OS is still lacking in applications, a few have been ported, including E-UAE, an emulation program that allows m68k-native AmigaOS applications to run.
 Some AROS-specific applications have also been written.
 AROS has TCP/IP networking support, and has available an experimental version of AMosaic web browser, for test purposes, among other Internet-related applications.
 The Poseidon USB stack has been ported to AROS.

 AROS is designed to be source-compatible with AmigaOS.
 On m68k Amiga hardware it is also binary-compatible, so binaries already compiled for AmigaOS 3 can be run on AROS.
 On x86 IA-32 32-bit platforms Janus-UAE, an enhanced E-UAE, integrates Amiga emulation directly into AROS to run AmigaOS m68k binaries nearly transparent to the user.
 As of August 2011, original AmigaOS 3 operating system files are needed for the emulation.

 The aim of AROS is to remain aloof of the legal and political spats that have plagued other AmigaOS implementations by being independent of hardware and of any central control.
 The de facto motto of AROS, "No schedule and rocking" both lampoons the infamous words "On Schedule and Rockin" from Amiga, Inc. CEO Bill McEwen, and declares a lack of the formal deadlines.

 A workable AmigaOS Kickstart clone for the Motorola 68000 processor was released on March 31, 2011 as part of a programming bounty.
 The memory requirement is 2 MB Chip RAM and 1 MB Fast RAM.
 This software is a complete free open-source alternative to AmigaOS.